The Eyrie and The Lair are perfectly located to explore all that the Isle of Skye has to offer.

 On the same road to Glendale sits the world renowned Three Chimneys restaurant, serving the very best of Scottish produce in a warm and friendly setting.

-Enjoy Skye’s enchanting sunset on the west coast with an evening trip to Stein, Waternish (an hour’s drive from the Eyrie) and seafood restaurant Loch Bay, where star Chef Michael Smith delivers contemporary Scottish dining with a classic French twist.
+Enjoy Skye’s enchanting sunset on the west coast with an evening trip to Stein, Waternish and seafood restaurant Loch Bay, where star Chef Michael Smith delivers contemporary Scottish dining with a classic French twist.

 Finally if you’re looking for some relaxed pub dining, the bustling Antlers Bar and Grill in Portree is the perfect place to go for some tasty pub grub, local ale and live music at the weekends.

-There are two supermarket’s on Skye, the nearest to The Eyrie is the Co-op in Portree, where you can get most essentials.
+There are two supermarket’s on Skye, the nearest to The Eyrie is the Co-op in Portree and the nearest to The Lair is the Co-op in Broadford, where you can get most essentials.

 For information on how to make the most of your trip to Skye, the Visit Scotland information centre in Portree is open all year round and offers friendly advice on walks, tours and local attractions.
 Located in Bayfield House, Portree.